The Hidden Risks of Public AI APIs—and How Private LLMs Solve Them

 Lack of Auditability

 In high-stakes environments, decisions need to be explainable.
 But public LLMs are black boxes.
-You don’t control the model weights, the training data, or the inference logic.
+You don’t control the model weights, the inference logic, or the model training process.
 If an AI-generated recommendation leads to a bad outcome, you may not be able to justify or audit the decision.

 Jurisdictional & Regulatory Risks